Skip to content

 Heat olive oil in a medium sized sauté pan over medium heat.
 Cook onions for 3-4 minutes.
 Stir in garlic and Creole seasoning cooking two more minutes.
 Stir in spinach and blend well.
 Remove mixture from heat and allow to cool.

-In a mixing bowl, stir together the cheddar cheese, mayonnaise, sour cream, toasted pecans, Creole mustard, and parsley.
+In a mixing bowl, stir together the cheddar cheese, Blue Plate Mayonnaise, sour cream, toasted pecans, Creole mustard, and parsley.
 Blend it very well, and spread half of this mixture into the bottom of the lined loaf pan.

 In a separate bowl, combine one package of the cream cheese and the cooled spinach mixture.
 Blend well and spread over the halved cheddar-pecan layer of the loaf.